Payment history is a huge part of your credit score. So finding a bad credit lender that reports your payments can actually help improve your credit.

-If you’re looking for a bad credit lender that reports to the credit bureaus, it’s best to look for one that offers installment loans.
+If you’re looking for a bad credit lender that reports to the credit bureaus, it might be best to look for one that offers installment loans.
 These are loans that are paid off at regular intervals over a period of months or years.
 Since installment loans involve multiple payments, they give you more opportunities to pay on-time and have that information added to your credit report.

 Of course, a loan is only going to help your score if you are responsible with your payments.
 Raising your credit score is still ultimately about your ability to responsibly manage your debt and your finances.
 It’s a long process, and it requires dedication.
 Short of winning the lottery, you aren’t going to find any silver bullets.

 And helping your credit score is definitely not the only reason you want to take out a loan.
 One of the principles of personal finance is that you shouldn’t be spending more money than you have to, and taking out a bad credit loan will mean paying interest on the money you borrow.
 That’s extra money that could be put towards paying down your existing debt or building an emergency fund.